buildstar-online/unity-webgl-nginx/README.md

 ## Prerequisites

 A Kubernetes cluster running [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) and the [Kubernetes Ingress-Nginx](https://github.com/kubernetes/ingress-nginx) controller.
-If you do not have a clister or single-node available, the following resources can guide you through using Terraform to create one using various cloud providers.
+If you do not have a cluster or single-node available, the following resources can guide you through using Terraform to create one using various cloud providers.

 - [Equinix Metal](https://github.com/buildstars-online/modules-equinix-tf-spot)
 - [Azure](https://github.com/buildstars-online/azure-tf-starter)